Rowland Hill: Later life

 Rowland Hill continued at the Post Office until the Conservative Party won the 1841 General Election.
 Sir Robert Peel returned to office on 30 August 1841 and served until 29 June 1846.
 Amid rancorous controversy, Hill was dismissed in July 1842.
 However, the London and Brighton Railway named him a director and later chairman of the board, from 1843 to 1846.
 He lowered the fares from London to Brighton, expanded the routes, offered special excursion trains, and made the commute comfortable for passengers.
 In 1844 Edwin Chadwick, Rowland Hill, John Stuart Mill, Lyon Playfair, Dr. Neil Arnott, and other friends formed a society called "Friends in Council," which met at each other's houses to discuss questions of political economy.
 Hill also became a member of the influential Political Economy Club, founded by David Ricardo and other classical economists, but now including many powerful businessmen and political figures.
-Mill and Hill were both advocates for proportional representation.
+Mill and Hill were both advocates of proportional representation.

-In 1846 the Conservative party split over the repeal of the Corn Laws and was replaced by a Whig government led by Lord Russell.
+In 1846, the Conservative Party split over the repeal of the Corn Laws and was replaced by a Whig government led by Lord John Russell.
 Hill was made Secretary to the Postmaster General, and then Secretary to the Post Office from 1854 until 1864.
-For his services Hill was knighted as a Knight Commander of the Order of the Bath in 1860.
+For his services, Hill was knighted as a Knight Commander of the Order of the Bath in 1860.
 He was made a Fellow of the Royal Society and awarded an honorary degree from University of Oxford.

-For the last 30 years of his life, and where he died in 1879, Hill lived at Bartram House on Hampstead Green.
-Bartrams, was the largest house in a row of four Georgian mansions which were demolished at the start of the twentieth century to make way for Hampstead General Hospital, which was itself demolished in the 1970s and replaced by The Royal Free Hospital.
-For twenty years his next-door neighbour on Hampstead Green was the gothic revival architect Samuel Sanders Teulon who designed St Stephen's Church, Rosslyn Hill facing their houses.
+For the last 30 years of his life Hill lived at Bartram House on Hampstead Green.
+Bartram House was the largest house in a row of four Georgian mansions which were demolished at the start of the twentieth century to make way for Hampstead General Hospital, which was itself demolished in the 1970s and replaced by The Royal Free Hospital.
+For twenty years his next-door neighbour on Hampstead Green was the Gothic revival architect Samuel Sanders Teulon, who designed St Stephen's Church, Rosslyn Hill, facing their houses.

+Hill was still living at Bartram House when he died in 1879.
 He is buried in Westminster Abbey; there is a memorial to him on his family grave in Highgate Cemetery.
 There are streets named after him in Hampstead (off Haverstock Hill, down the side of the Royal Free Hospital) and Tottenham (off White Hart Lane).
 A Royal Society of Arts blue plaque, unveiled in 1893, commemorates Hill at the Royal Free Hospital in Hampstead.